Azure-Samples/azd-functions-sharepoint-webhooks/README.md

 > [!IMPORTANT]
 > `manage` is the minimum permission required to register a webhook.

-## Call your functions
+## Call the functions

-For security reasons, when running in Azure, functions require an app key to be passed in query string parameter `code`.
+For security reasons, when running in Azure, functions require an app key to pass in query string parameter `code`.
 The app keys can be found in the functions app service > App Keys.
 Most functions take optional parameters `tenantPrefix` and `siteRelativePath`.
-If they are not specified, the value set in the app's environment variables will be used.
+If they are not specified, the values set in the app's environment variables will be used.

 ### Using vscode extension RestClient